 Plan design can be complex and requires an experienced professional to meet a company’s goal for establishing a retirement plan.
 FuturePlan will assess firm demographics, employee eligibility, vesting schedules, contribution types, nondiscrimination testing, and many other aspects.
 In addition, an in-depth analysis is needed to recommend an appropriate plan type (e.g., a cross-tested or age-weighted plan, a profit sharing only plan, a profit sharing with 401(k), a 401(k) with an automatic enrollment feature, a safe harbor plan, etc.)

-FuturePlan has some of the most credentialed and knowledgeable retirement plan practitioners in the world and is supported by a deep bench of more than 460 experts, 45 actuaries, and one of the industry’s largest in-house ERISA teams.
+FuturePlan has some of the most credentialed and knowledgeable retirement plan practitioners in the world and is supported by a deep bench of subject matter experts, actuaries, and our large in-house ERISA team.

 Detailed service standards are maintained and monitored on a daily basis to evaluate turn-around times and ensure satisfaction.